-If you have a broken, loose, or missing tooth due to impact, always pick up the pieces that you can find by the tooth part and keep them moist.
-Then get to your dentist to see what is happening with your mouth.
+If you have a broken, loose, or missing tooth due to impact, always pick up the pieces that you can find of the tooth part and keep them moist.
+Then get to your dentist.
 You may need to have the rest of the tooth removed, or you can replace or restore your original tooth.
 If you get to the dentist right away, you will have the most options for fixing the situation.

 Frisco Dental Associates offers excellent dental trauma treatment that Frisco, TX residents can rely on.
 To schedule an appointment, please give us a call at 972-362-4037 or contact us on our website.

 HERE IS WHAT PATIENTS HAVE TO SAY ABOUT FRISCO DENTAL ASSOCIATES